Vegetable Rice Recipe (Easy One-Pot Plant-Based Dinner)

 1

-Heat the olive oil in a large, deep skillet or wide saucepan over medium heat.
+Heat the olive oil in a large, deep skillet or Dutch oven over medium heat.
 Add the diced onion and cook for 3 to 4 minutes, stirring occasionally, until softened and translucent.

 2

-Add the minced garlic and diced red bell pepper.
-Cook for another 2 minutes until fragrant and the pepper begins to soften.
+Add the minced garlic, diced red bell pepper, and zucchini.
+Cook for another 3 minutes, stirring frequently, until the vegetables begin to soften.

 3

-Stir in the cumin, smoked paprika, chili powder, salt, and black pepper.
-Toast the spices with the vegetables for 30 seconds, stirring constantly.
+Stir in the tomato paste, ground cumin, smoked paprika, chili powder (if using), salt, and black pepper.
+Toast the spices with the vegetables for about 1 minute until fragrant.

 4

-Add the rinsed rice and stir to coat every grain in the spiced oil.
-Let it toast lightly for 1 to 2 minutes, stirring frequently.
+Add the rinsed rice to the pan and stir to coat it in the spiced vegetable mixture.
+Let it toast for 1 to 2 minutes, stirring often.

 5

-Pour in the canned diced tomatoes with their juices and the vegetable broth.
-Stir everything together and bring to a boil over medium-high heat.
+Pour in the diced tomatoes with their juices and the vegetable broth.
+Stir everything together, then bring the mixture to a gentle boil.

 6